CRSQ 1999 Volume 35, Number 4

 Articles

 Ring Muhly The Florida Keys: Evidence in Support of Slow Floodwater Retreat Part I: The Upper Keys The Nampa Image—An Ancient Artifact?
-The Putative Evolution of the Animal Eukaryote Cell Ultrastructure Placer Mineral Deposits on a Young Earth A New Species of Fluke, Ascocotyle howei, in the Context of Sibling Speciation Nigara Falls
+The Putative Evolution of the Animal Eukaryote Cell Ultrastructure Placer Mineral Deposits A New Species of Fluke, Ascocotyle howei, in the Context of Sibling Speciation Nigara Falls